kevindexter22/Dr-Hardware-Autonet/Infrastructure/README2.md

 ### 📝 Description

-The main goal of this folder is to provide all information about the physical structure, devices/hardware, and services in my homelab.
+The main goal of this folder is to bring all the information about the physical structure, devices/hardware, and services for my homelab.

-Here, I will show what is being built, the basic theory, the reason for the implementation, configuration files/scripts, and problems with their solutions found over time.
+Here, I will show what I am building.
+I will also show some theory, the reason for the implementation, config files/scripts, and problems with their solutions over time.

 ##

 ### 🏗️ Topology / Architecture